kwahoo2/Mortar/README.md

 ### Raspberry Pi4 and WiringPi

-If you use Rasperry Pi4 you may encounter issues.
+If you use Raspberry Pi4 you may encounter issues.
 Check for working version of WiringPi libraries: http://wiringpi.com/wiringpi-updated-to-2-52-for-the-raspberry-pi-4b/